On Signed Network Games with Binary Actions: Preliminary results

 \section{Preliminary results}

-In this subsection, we shall first present some preliminary results on two special classes of SNC games: SNC games on undirected networks and network coordination games (i.e., SNC games on unsigned networks).
-We will rely on standard results on super-modular and potential games, respectively, to show that the set of Nash equilibria $\mc N$ of both these classes of games is non-empty and globally BR-reachable, and, for undirected SNC games, that $\mc N$ contains a non-empty globally BR-stable subset.
-We will then present a number of examples of SNC games outside these two classes that illustrate the specific challenge in the study of the existence and stability of Nash equilibria of general SNC games.
+In this subsection, we shall first present some preliminary results on two special classes of {\black SNG}s: {\black SNG}s on undirected networks and network coordination games (i.e., {\black SNG}s on unsigned networks).
+We will rely on standard results on super-modular and potential games, respectively, to show that the set of Nash equilibria $\mc N$ of both these classes of games is non-empty and globally BR-reachable, and, for undirected {\black SNG}s, that $\mc N$ contains a non-empty globally BR-stable subset.
+We will then present a number of examples of {\black SNG}s outside these two classes that illustrate the specific challenge in the study of the existence and stability of Nash equilibria of general {\black SNG}s.